 Users should back up their data via the LAN or on portable devices (e.g. memory sticks, CD-ROM, DVD) at the end of imaging sessions.
 Data left on computer hard disks will be erased regularly for system maintenance purposes without warning.
 Every user is entitled to use storage space on the D drive (d:\all_users_data\) while they are acquiring images.
 If storage space is in short supply, you may delete data belonging to anyone without warning so remember to back up your data before you lose something important.

 A discount is available for continuous time-lapse imaging sessions >5 hours.
 Also discounts for heavy users (>250 hours/year) can be arranged.
-Reduced rates apply to members of the faculty of MD&H departments.
-Rates for users from others faculties, academic or commercial available on request.
-For details contact email@example.com.
+Reduced rates apply to Sheffield University departments.
+Rates for users from other academic or commercial organisations are available on request.
+For details contact firstname.lastname@example.org.

-Training is now charged at £20 per person for widefield microscopy and £50 per person for confocal / multiphoton microscopy plus the normal microscope access charge for the technique used.
-At present this is a once only charge for each similar pair of microscopes and any subsequent help/support is free.
+Training is now charged at £20 per person for widefield microscopy plus the normal access charge.
+From 1/11/2018) the confocal / multiphoton microscopy training charge will be £110 per person plus the normal microscope access charge for the technique used.
+This charge includes £60 worth of microscope time which must be used within 2 weeks of completing training.
+At present this is a once only charge any subsequent help/support is free (within reasonable limits).

 In order to be fair and maximize system availability these charges will apply to bookings cancelled within 24 hours of the booked time if it is not used by someone else.
 People doing live cell/animal work who have a good reason for an occasional late cancellation (eg the cells died), and who report this by email at the time will be allowed to re-book without charge).